For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • How extensive their returns policy is, including how long you have to return the glasses, and whether or not lenses will be refunded too

-• If they'll let you try the frames on at home before making a purchase.
+• If they'll let you try the frames on at home before purchasing.

 5. Use optical vouchers for a discount

-In addition to free eye tests, selected individuals who meet the NHS' criteria should also be eligible to receive an optical voucher, giving you a discount on the cost of your glasses.
+In addition to free eye tests, selected individuals who meet the NHS criteria can also be eligible to receive an optical voucher, giving you a discount on the cost of your glasses.

-There are 10 vouchers in total, labelled A–J, with values ranging from £39.10 all the way up to £215.50 – although, as you might expect, the highest-value vouchers are for the types of lenses that tend to cost the most.
+There are 10 vouchers, labelled A–J, with values ranging from £41.70 up to £229.70.
+Although, as you might expect, the highest-value vouchers are for the types of lenses that tend to cost the most.

 That said, it's still worth seeing if you're eligible, so check out our guide to getting cheap healthcare at uni.

-And remember: glasses often cost so much less online that even if your website of choice doesn't accept NHS optical vouchers, it could still be a cheaper option than buying your new specs from a high street retailer that does.
+And remember: glasses often cost so much less online that even if a website doesn't accept NHS optical vouchers, it could still be cheaper than buying from a high-street retailer that does.

 6. Choose the right lenses